Building Effective Governance Frameworks in Healthcare Organizations

 2. Resource Constraints

-Many healthcare organizations operate on tight budgets.
+Many healthcare organisations operate on tight budgets.
 Limited resources can hinder the development of governance frameworks.

 3. Resistance to Change

 Implementing a new governance framework can meet resistance from staff.
-Change can be difficult, especially in established organizations.
+Change can be difficult, especially in established organisations.

 Communication: Clearly communicate the benefits of the new framework and involve staff in the process to gain buy-in.